AnujanTennathur/NBA_Salaries_With_Machine_Learning/README.md

 IMPORTANT NOTE: In it's current scope, this project is looking at qualititave, nba statistics as a means of exploring relationships between performance and salary.
 However, I will continue to add to this project by incorporating more quantitative information into my database and models.

+In addition, to view the project in slideshow form, please open and knit.